Execution of Maximilian I, Emperor of Mexico (1867)

 On June 19, 1867, Emperor Maximilian I of Mexico was executed by firing squad on the Cerro de las Campanas (Hill of the Bells) in Querétaro City, Mexico.

-Maximilian was born in Vienna on July 6, 1832, the second son of Archduke Franz Karl of Austria and Princess Sophie of Bavaria.
+Archduke Maximilian of Austria was born in Vienna on July 6, 1832, the second son of Archduke Franz Karl of Austria and Princess Sophie of Bavaria.
 His elder brother was Emperor Franz Joseph I of Austria.
-Following a strict education in the Austrian court, Maximilian began his military training, and quickly distinguished himself in the Austrian Navy and serving as Commander.
+Following a strict education in the Austrian court, Maximilian began his military training and quickly distinguished himself in the Austrian Navy serving as Commander.

 In July 1857, Maximilian married Princess Charlotte of Belgium, his second cousin.
 The couple had no children.
 Two years later, Maximilian was first approached by a group of monarchists who wanted him to take the Mexican throne.
 Several offers were made over the next four years which Maximilian declined.
-However, after the French intervention in Mexico in 1863, he received a similar offer from the French Emperor Napoleon III.
+However, after the French intervention in Mexico in 1863, he received a similar offer from Napoleon III, Emperor of the French.
 This time, he accepted.
-In doing so, he lost all his Austrian titles and dignities – something that was not made aware of until just before his departure for Mexico.
+In doing so, he lost all his Austrian titles and dignities – something he was aware of until just before he departed for Mexico.

 After accepting the Mexican crown, Maximilian and Charlotte arrived in their new country in May 1864, receiving little support from the Mexican people.
 They established their primary residence in Chapultepec Castle in Mexico City, a former military academy that Maximilian had remodeled and turned into an appropriate home for an Emperor.